 University of Queensland scientists have developed a world-first method for producing adult stem cells that will substantially impact patients who have a range of serious diseases.

-The research is a collaborative effort involving UQ’s Australian Institute for Bioengineering and Nanotechnology (AIBN) and is led by UQ Clinical Research Centre’s (UQCCR) Professor Nicholas Fisk.
+The research is a collaborative effort involving UQ’s Australian Institute for Bioengineering and Nanotechnology (AIBN) and is led by UQ Clinical Research Center’s (UQCCR) Professor Nicholas Fisk.

 It revealed a new method to create mesenchymal stem cells (MSCs), which can be used to repair bone and potentially other organs.